Mission and Overview

 Students in the social work program must be matriculated at Fordham College at Lincoln Center, Fordham College at Rose Hill, or the Fordham School of Professional and Continuing Studies and are allowed to take courses outside the program at the Lincoln Center (Manhattan), Rose Hill (Bronx), or Westchester campus.
 They continue to participate in the overall activities of the University and can access all services available to undergraduate students.
 In matters outside the jurisdiction of the social work program, students are subject to the policies and expectations of their college of matriculation.

-Students are expected to complete the 33 credits of the major within a two-year period either on a full- or part-time basis.
-The major consists of eight required and sequenced courses of three credits each (meeting weekly at Lincoln Center on Mondays, Thursdays, or Saturdays and at the Westchester campus on Thursdays and Saturdays), and a 600-hour, year-long field practicum and integrative seminar of nine credits.
-Following admission, students are assigned a social work faculty advisor who meets with them individually and in group meetings.
+Students are expected to complete the 31 credits of the major within a two-year period either on a full- or part-time basis.
+The major consists of eight required and sequenced courses of three credits each, and a 450-hour, year-long field practicum and integrative seminar of seven credits.
+Following admission, students are assigned a social work faculty adviser who meets with them individually and in group meetings.
 All students are enrolled in the program for two years.
 Students may enter the first year of the program in the fall or spring semester and all begin the second year in the fall.

 The baccalaureate program is accredited by the Commission on Accreditation of the Council on Social Work Education.
 Students who are admitted to the B.A.S.W. program within Fordham University are eligible for expedited admission into the advanced standing M.S.W. program of Fordham University.
 Advanced standing substantially decreases the number of credit hours required to complete a Master of Social Work degree.
 The New York State Education Department has granted Fordham University the authority to confer the B.A.S.W.
 Degree.